-I received a question from Kimberly and she asked:
+I received a question from Kimberly in 2024 and she asked:

 “I have plaque buildup in my arteries.
 How can I “unclog” and clean my arteries, naturally?
 I heard this can’t be done unless I have surgery or take really harmful drugs.
 You always seem to know a natural way to heal the body, anything for this?”

-So the first thing we must do is PREVENT future plaque build up and then, we can work on removing the current buildup.
+So the first thing we must do is REGULATE future plaque build-up and then, we can work on removing the current buildup.

-By the way, this is a very important topic because plaque buildup reduces blood flow and circulation, which can cause a heart attack or stroke obviously.
+By the way, this is a very important topic because plaque buildup reduces blood flow and circulation, which can cause heart problems obviously.

 However, it also causes things like: